dermotte/itec-webpage-mlux/courses/seminardms-ss23.md

 # Seminar Multimedia Systems (2023)
 In this seminar on multimedia systems your task is to pick a specific topic from this field and study, assess, summarize and discuss related literature in your own paper.
-All in all your seminar thesis should give an overview on the state of the art for unaware readers.
+All in all your seminar paper should give an overview on the state of the art for unaware readers.
 Note at that point that your seminar paper is assessed as a scientific paper.